WonderLandxD/DeepTree/README.md

 # DeepTree
-DeepTree in Pathology Classification (Updating)
+DeepTree in Pathology Classification (The code will be continuously updated)